Frequently Asked Questions

 • How do I start the Reasonable Accommodation Process?

-Employees and appropriate administrators should discuss the accommodation need and contact the ADA Manager for next steps.
-You may reach the ADA Manager at 310-243-2771 in the HR office or via e-mail at adamedicalaccommodations@csudh.edu.
+Employees and appropriate administrators should discuss the accommodation needs and contact the ADA Coordinator for the next steps.
+You may reach the ADA Coordinator at 310-243-2771 in the HR office or via e-mail at adamedicalaccommodations@csudh.edu.